Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 ## [`Models`](./models)
 * [`rawGAN.py`](./models/rawGAN.py): first trial using a Generative Adversial Network to generate from scratch X-Rays images.
 With this first trial we combine all together the three classes of our dataset to find a good set of hyperparameters to use in the following trials;
+* [`cGAN.py`](./models/cGAN.py): starting from the rawGAN, we added to the model to ability to distinguish between the tree different classes.
+This type is called Conditional GAN;

 ## [`Experiments`](./experiments)
-* [`rawGANexperiment.ipynb`](./experiments/rawGANexperiment.ipynb): notebook reporting the experiment using the rawGAN class.
+* [`rawGANexperiment.ipynb`](./experiments/rawGANexperiment.ipynb): notebook reporting the experiment using the rawGAN model.

 ## [`Results`](./results)